13 Fun Kpop Things to Do in Seoul (from a fellow kpop stan)

 2. Visit K-Star Road in Gangnam

-The most popular kpop site in Seoul is probably K-Star Road in Gangnam.
+One of the most popular kpop things to do in Seoul is to visit K-Star Road in Gangnam.

 You’ll see large dolls dedicated to different kpop groups, mostly 2nd and 3rd gen groups like 2pm, Shinee, BTS, Super Junior, Girls Generation, EXO, etc.